Assyrian continuity: Denial

+Some academics, most notably the historians J.F.
+Coakley, John Joseph, David Wilmshurst and Adam H. Becker, have opposed continuity between modern and ancient Assyrians, typically arguing that modern Assyrian identity only emerged in the middle to late 19th century as a consequence of interactions with foreign missionaries and/or the discovery of ancient Assyrian ruins.
+Wilmshurst labeled Assyrian descent "a travesty of the truth" and claimed that "the native Christian population of Iraq and Iran is thoroughly mongrel, and has been for centuries."

 Modern Assyrians consider opposition to Assyrian continuity to be offensive, and associate it with other historical forms of oppression against them.
 Sargon Donabed, for instance, considers the use of terms such as "Chaldeans", "Syrian", "Syriacs", "Arameans", or more extremely "Arab Christians", "Kurdish Christians" and "Turkish Christians", to be harmful as they add to division and confusion in regard to identity and are "clearly reflective of modern political parlance".
 In a 2022 article, Donabed also wrote that denial of Assyrian continuity constitutes a normalization and propagation of epistemic violence against Assyrians in academia, manifested in ways such as scare quotes in Syriac studies and reducing Assyrians to being defined as solely "Nestorians" from Hakkari.
 Director of the Leiden Project, Prof. Bas ter Haar Romeny, also reminds that denying modern Syriac Christians the right to identify with the ancient Assyrians would be using a double standard.

+Aryo Makko has stated that Western scholarship has treated Assyrian identity in a pejorative, even hostile, fashion, refusing to refer to it without citations or viewing the existence of an Assyrian identity as regrettable.
+He states that the understanding of Assyrian identity originates in Orientalism and studying Assyrians as only Eastern Christians, based on the study of Syriac language religious sources, and ignores both contemporary processes and Armenian, Persian, and Ottoman sources.
+He further states that these disciplines were unchallenged on their position until recently, and that Assyrian identity suffered from the challenge of its historicity by Syriac studies scholars and related academics, who "viewed it as funny, illegitimate and even dangerous."